 In this study in Seoul, Korea on post menopausal women, Clary Sage was shown to reduce cortisol plasma levels.
 Effects on depression were also noted.

-In this study, clary sage was tested on rats, along with other essential oils to see what the effect on depression would be.
+Though clary sage isn't listed in this post about mood boosting essential oils, in this study, clary sage was tested on rats, along with other essential oils to see what the effect on depression would be.
 Clary Sage had the greatest effect in reducing depressive markers in the rats.

 Fights Staph Infections